How to Avoid Production Delays with Better Pre-Production Planning

 Often a mix of both is used to achieve optimal productivity.

-Understanding Manufacturing Execution System & Project Management
+Understanding Manufacturing Execution System MES & Project Management

 A Manufacturing Execution System (MES) is a digital solution that integrates into a company’s existing ERP system.
 Its main use is to centralize data, monitor, control and document processes from the factory floor.
 It is often used by manufacturing industry of all sizes to manage operational activities in the form of a useful dashboard, one that collects data like workflows, orders, quality assurance standards, component tracing etc. and presents it in the form of insights.